 Cliff jumping is sometimes called tombstoning or coasteering in the UK.
 You find a cliff with deep water below and jump in.
 The cliff jumping at ACE is extra thrilling because the stunning River Findhorn has dark tannin-stained water.
 All kept safe with competent trained guides and know the safest places to jump as well as making sure you are wearing the essential safety equipment of a buoyancy aid.

 The ACE river tubing experience is ideal in low water conditions making it a perfect summertime half-day adventure activity.
-In the event the river has higher flows we either do a different section or change over to a more suitable activity for the conditions.
+In the event, the river has higher flows we either do a different section or change over to a more suitable activity for the conditions, such as family river rafting.

 A typical day is usually; After arrival at the ACE base where we have heated change rooms, toilet facilities and comfortable reception you will be welcomed by one of the team.
 Once signed in we provide an update of what is in store for the day before issuing your equipment.
 Valuables can be locked in your vehicles or left with us in a secure box where we keep your car keys.